How to resize logical volume management devices that use Azure Disk Encryption

 df -h /datalvm*

-Screenshot showing the code that checks file system utilization.
-The command and the results are highlighted.
+Screenshot showing the code that checks file system utilization with the command and results highlighted.

 6. Resize the data disks by following the instructions in Expand an Azure managed disk.
 You can use the portal, the CLI, or PowerShell.